akshaysatpute028/react-springboot-crud/README.md

 Open [http://localhost:8080)(http://localhost:8080) to view it in your browser.

-# IDE : STS / VS Code for Front / Backend
+# IDE : STS / VS Code

 ## Spring boot extension pack for vs code